Quick Answer

 Once that baseline is in place, the next job is compliance: making sure your entity, tax position, and worker classification actually match how money is moving.

 Compliance is easiest to manage when you treat it as a monthly control routine instead of a year-end scramble.
-Keep a compact evidence pack, review the same triggers each month, and use Add current requirement after verification anywhere a legal rule must be confirmed for your jurisdiction.
+Keep a compact evidence pack, review the same triggers each month, and flag any legal rule that still needs jurisdiction-specific confirmation before you rely on it.

 If you run a U.S. S-Corp, keep payroll and owner distributions as separate entries, with separate support.
 A practical sequence is: run payroll, confirm wage payment, then book the distribution.
-Keep a standing note to verify current legal requirements around compensation, officer treatment, and state registration: Add current requirement after verification.
+Keep a standing note for any current legal requirements around compensation, officer treatment, and state registration that still need advisor confirmation.

 Your monthly check is straightforward: match payroll records to bank movement, then confirm distributions were not recorded as wage substitutes.
 Keep records in distinct buckets so wages, draws, and reimbursements do not blur together.